jbeck018/howlerops/backend-go/ENTERPRISE_INTEGRATION_EXAMPLE.md

 └── ENTERPRISE_INTEGRATION_EXAMPLE.md
 ```

-This integration example provides a complete, working reference for implementing all Phase 5 enterprise features in your SQL Studio backend.
+This integration example provides a complete, working reference for implementing all Phase 5 enterprise features in your Howlerops backend.